Adin-MA/Wazuh-SOC-Homelab/Demo/PRIVILEGE_ESCALATION.md

 After a privileged shell execution was detected:

 - A high-severity Wazuh alert was generated.
-- Command execution details were extracted from the event.
+- Command execution details were extracted from the Journald event..
 - A real-time Telegram notification was sent to the administrator.

 ---

 ## Evidence
-### 1. Privilege Escalation detected in Wazuh (`alerts.log`)
+### 1. Wazuh Alert (`alerts.log`)
-Security alert generated after privileged shell execution.
+Security alerts generated after privileged shell execution.

 <p align="left">
  <img src="../Assets/Demo/Privilege-Escalation/Wazuh-Alert/Wazuh-Su-Alert.png" width="1000"/>